Patsy Kensit: 2010–2019: Reality television and other ventures

+2019–present: Film projects, EastEnders and Emmerdale return

 In March 2021, Kensit appeared on BBC Two's Richard Osman's House of Games.
 Later that year, she made a guest appearance in an episode of McDonald & Dodds and starred in the film The Pebble and the Boy.
+In June 2022, Kensit took part in the Platinum Jubilee Pageant as part of Queen Elizabeth II's Platinum Jubilee celebrations; Kensit, alongside Kate Moss, Naomi Campbell and others represented the decade of the 1990s.
+In October 2022, Kensit starred in the action thriller film Renegades alongside Lee Majors, and Danny Trejo.

 In November 2022, it was announced that Kensit would join the cast of the BBC soap opera EastEnders as Emma Harding, the biological mother of Lola Pearce (Danielle Harold).
 Kensit made her first on-screen appearance as Emma on 25 January 2023.
+Kensit latest appearance to date in EastEnders was broadcast in September 2023.
 In December 2023, Kensit guest starred in the Death in Paradise Christmas special.
-She starred in two films in 2025: Borley Rectory: The Awakening, a horror piece, and A Scottish Christmas Secret, a festive movie in which she played Caprice Bourret's sister.
+She starred in two films in 2025, Borley Rectory: The Awakening alongside Julian Glover, and A Scottish Christmas Secret, a festive movie in which she played Caprice Bourret's sister.
+In April 2026, Kensit took part in the BBC television series Pilgrimage walking from Whitby Abbey to Holy Island.

+In May 2026, ITV announced that Kensit had agreed to reprise her role as Sadie King in Emmerdale after twenty years away, signing a six-month contract lasting until December 2026.
+Her comeback episode was broadcast on 2 September 2026.

 Personal life

-Kensit has been married four times.
-In 1988, she married Dan Donovan of the band Big Audio Dynamite but they divorced in 1991.
-In 1992, she married Jim Kerr, lead singer of Simple Minds.
-During the marriage, she gave birth to a son.
-Kensit and Kerr divorced in 1996, and in April 1997, she married Liam Gallagher from the band Oasis, at Marylebone Town Hall.
-Kensit and Gallagher had a son, whose godmother is actress Elizabeth Hurley, Kensit's co-star in the film Kill Cruise.
-Kensit and Gallagher divorced in 2000.